 Also known as an action or transaction pattern.

-The word 'memento' refers to an object kept as a reminder or souvenir of a person or event.
-Memento pattern is a behavioral pattern in GoF because it captures and externalize an object's internal state so that the object can be restored to this state at a later time.
+The word 'memento' refers to an object that is kept as a reminder or souvenir of a person or event.
+Memento pattern is a behavioral pattern in GoF, as it captures and externalizes an object's internal state.
+This allows the object to be restored to its previous state at a later time.

 State pattern is a behavioral pattern in GoF because it allows to alter its behavior when a context's internal state changes.
 The pattern handles each state using a separate state object and the transition from one state to another that does not call for if-then statements.

 Chain of Responsibility pattern is a behavioral pattern that sends data (a request, a Command) to an concrete handler object and if that handler object can't use/handle it, it passes the data/request to other objects along the chain until an handler object handles it.